-We have audited the financial statements of Gulf International Bank - Saudi Arabia (the "Bank"), which comprise the statement of financial position as at 31 December 2019, and the statements of income, comprehensive income, changes in equity and cash flows for the period from 3 April 2019 to 31 December 2019, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Gulf International Bank - Saudi Arabia (the "Bank"), which comprise the statement of financial position as at 31 December 2020, and the statement of income, statement of comprehensive income, statement of changes in shareholders' equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at 31 December 2019, and its financial performance and its cash flows for the period from 3 April 2019 to 31 December 2019 in accordance with International Financial Reporting Standards ("IFRSs") that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Certified Public Accountants ("SOCPA") (collectively referred to as "IFRSs that are endorsed in KSA").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at 31 December 2020, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS") that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements that are endorsed by the Saudi Organization for Certified Public Accountants ("SOCPA").